Man convicted of biting off end of Tennessee officer’s thumb

 KNOXVILLE, Tenn.
-(AP) — Prosecutors say a Bloods gang member who is a sovereign citizen has been convicted of biting off the end of a Tennessee police officer’s thumb.
+(AP) — Prosecutors say a Bloods gang member who claims to be a “sovereign citizen” has been convicted of biting off the end of a Tennessee police officer’s thumb.

 On Friday, Knox County District Attorney General Charme Allen announced that a jury convicted 30-year-old Alexander Ray Johnson of aggravated assault, punishable by three to six years in prison, and two assault counts.